NittanyLion/Grumps.jl/docs/src/quickstart.md

 It then tells Grumps that it wants to use the full Grumps maximum likelihood estimator with penalized deviations from the macro moments in `Estimator`.
 You could also have entered another descriptive string; **Grumps** is pretty good at figuring out what you want.
 Or you can use a symbol, like :mle.
 In the `Data` call, it reads the data needed from the sources indicated in the `Sources` call using the information specified in the `Variables` call.

 The `grumps!` call then asks Grumps to compute the estimates.
-The exclamation mark (`bang') signifies that `grumps!` can change its arguments, including the starting value.
+The exclamation mark (`bang`) signifies that `grumps!` can change its arguments, including the starting value.

 Finally, `Save` saves the results to disk, in this case to a CSV file, but other formats are possible, also.
 And the results can of course be printed, also, as the above program demonstrates.